-Pullman & Comley's litigators have experience with claims under the federal and state securities laws and common law, including claims of unauthorized trading, suitability, breach of contract, breach of fiduciary duty, fraud and misrepresentation, failure to supervise, churning, and other allegations.
+Pullman & Comley's litigation team is experienced in handling claims under the federal and state securities laws and common law, including claims of unauthorized trading, suitability, breach of fiduciary duty, fraud and misrepresentation, failure to supervise, churning, and other allegations.
 Securities cases almost invariably involve complicated financial transactions and often turn on who knew what and when.
-We pride ourselves on our ability to determine the answers to those questions and fashion a strategy tailored to our client’s needs, the litigation venue, and our opponent’s motivations.
+We pride ourselves on our ability to determine the answers to those questions early in the process and fashion a strategy tailored to our client’s needs, the litigation venue, and our opponent’s motivations.

 - Defended investment advisory client against common-law and Blue Sky claims by institutional advisee whose former officer had diverted assets under management.
 After expert discovery and limited motion practice, the matter was successfully resolved by private mediation in advance of trial.